oceanprotocol/docs/content/concepts/did-ddo.md

 An _asset_ should have a DID and DDO.
 The DDO should include [metadata](#metadata) about the asset, and define access in at least one [service](#services).
 The DDO can only can be modified by _owners_ or _delegated users_.

-There _must_ be at least one client library acting as _resolver_, to get a DDO from a DID.
-A metadata cache like Aquarius can help in reading and searching through DDO data from the chain.
+A metadata cache like _Aquarius_ can help in reading and searching through encrypted DDO data from the chain.

-## State

-Each asset has a state, which is held by the NFT contract.
-The possible states are:

-- `0` = active
-- `1` = end-of-life
-- `2` = deprecated (by another asset)
-- `3` = revoked by publisher

 ## Publishing & Retrieving DDOs